cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 - If they do A LOT of marketing, they likely have other intentions.
 I'm looking at you VPNs
 -

+## What About AI?

+- It's not about the AI model, but rather where they store the data
+-

 ## Cybersecurity Recommendations

 - Download and use Signal.
 Text/SMS simply has gone too far in its use.